gravitonian/brutor-sdk/docs/troubleshooting.md

+## The Repository Container does not start - Cannot connect to PostgreSQL
+This can happen sometimes after the first build and run.

+Stop the system with **Ctrl-C**.

+Then make sure all containers are stopped and removed with **./stop.sh**.

+Then start it back up again with **./run.sh.sh**

-## There are problems building - unused or dangling Docker images
+## There are general problems building - unused or dangling Docker images
 It does not work properly to build or run the system.

 An unused image means that it has not been assigned or used in a container.